Tonga

 The author's Mainshock Analytical Module is robust, producing an estimate for the magnitude of the 2006 Tongan M 8.0 mainshock that closely matches the actual value.
 This reliability is notable given the unpredictable variation in event sizes throughout the sequence, where each data point contributes to the mathematical and statistical analyses.
 These analyses are grounded in a conceptual framework inspired by Newton's principle: for every action, there is an equal and opposite reaction.

-The lowest yearly magnitude recorded in the sequence of largest earthquakes for each year—the M 5.7 in 1974—is designated as the author's mathematical 'Critical Precursor' (CP) for modelling purposes.
+The lowest yearly magnitude recorded in the sequence of largest earthquakes for each year—the M 6.1 in 2005—is designated as the author's mathematical 'Critical Precursor' (CP) for modelling purposes.
 This designation is also conceptually based on the Newtonian principle outlined above.

 The Critical Precursor is both mathematically and spatially important.
-It typically occurs within several hundred kilometres of the subsequent mainshock.
-For example, with a search zone radius of 400 km, the CP was located only 125 km southwest of the M 8.0 mainshock.
+It usually occurs within 250 kilometres of the subsequent mainshock.
+In this example prior to the M 8.0 of 2006, with a search zone radius of 500 km from Pangai, Tonga, the M 6.1 CP was located only 33 km southwest of the M 8.0 mainshock.
 However, adjusting the size of the search zone can alter the CP's position accordingly.

 A strong drop in magnitude in the penultimate year is the norm, and this pattern is clearly demonstrated in the sequence analysed.